Republic Services is our residential curbside waste hauler

 - Seasonal curbside yard waste pickup (starts the week of April 5)

-- Weekly, unlimited curbside bulk waste pickup (must wrap mattresses; no commercial, construction, tire waste)
+- Weekly, unlimited curbside bulk waste pickup (must wrap mattresses and box springs; no commercial, construction, tire waste)

 - Spring cleanup (late May); fall cleanup (October); live holiday tree pickup